Henry Levin (director)

-Henry Levin (5 June 1909 – 1 May 1980) began as a stage actor and director but was most notable as an American film director of over fifty feature films.
-His best known credits were Jolson Sings Again (1949), Journey to the Center of the Earth (1959) and Where the Boys Are (1960).
+Henry Levin (5 June 1909 – 1 May 1980) was an American film director.
+He directed over 50 feature films between 1944 and 1980, with his best known works including Jolson Sings Again (1949), Journey to the Center of the Earth (1959) and Where the Boys Are (1960).

 Biography

 Acting

 Levin began as an actor.
 He was on Broadway in Somewhere in France (1941) and appeared in summer stock in Cuckoos on the Hearth (1941).
 He worked for Brock Pemberton stage productions.

 Columbia Pictures

 Dialogue Director

 In May 1943 Levin signed a contract to work at Columbia Pictures.
 He was one of three stage director recruited by the studio – the others were William Castle and Leslie Urbach.
 Levin's job was to work with the younger Columbia actors.

 In April Levin was hired to work as dialogue director on The Clock Struck Twelve (later titled Passport to Suez) with Warren William, one of the Lone Wolf films.
 He later went on to be dialogue director on Dangerous Blondes (1943), Appointment in Berlin (1943) and Two Man Submarine (1944).

 Levin then was contracted to Columbia Pictures as a director along with several other "potentials" who began as dialogue directors: Fred Sears, William Castle, Mel Ferrer and Robert Gordon.